spoutn1k/mcmap/README.md

 ### Output has lines in the ocean

 This is due to the merging algorithm.
-Try increasing the tile size with the `-tile` option, or change the color of the water block to use the `Full` block type to make it less noticeable.
+Try increasing the split size with the `-fragment` option, or change the color of the water block to use the `Full` block type to make it less noticeable.